Memory Commands

 Define core values (highest authority).

-kernle -a <agent> value NAME STATEMENT [--priority P]
+kernle -s <stack> value NAME STATEMENT [--priority P]

-kernle -a claire value "integrity" "Be honest and transparent" --priority 95
+kernle -s my-project value "integrity" "Be honest and transparent" --priority 95

-kernle -a claire value "curiosity" "Always seek to understand" --priority 85
+kernle -s my-project value "curiosity" "Always seek to understand" --priority 85

 Values are protected from forgetting by default.